-Property taxes for the 2022 levy attach as an enforceable lien on January 1, on property values assessed as of the same date.
+Property taxes for the 2023 levy attach as an enforceable lien on January 1, on property values assessed as of the same date.
 Taxes are levied by December of the subsequent fiscal year (by passage of a Tax Levy Ordinance).
 Tax bills are prepared by the County and are payable in two installments, on or about June 1 and September 1.
 The County collects such taxes and remits them periodically.
+The allowance for uncollectible taxes has been stated at 1% of the tax levy, to reflect actual collection experience.